Johntaber0007/AnvilNext2.0ForgeTool/README.md

 3.Finish

 # Plan for tool development
--Add support for Unpack/Repack Data file
+-Add support for Unpack/Repack Data file (work in progress)

--Add localization support
+-Add localization support (work in progress)

--Add support for changing fonts for games
+-Add support for changing fonts for games (work in progress)

--Add support for creating new patches
+-Add support for creating new patches (work in progress)